MicrosoftDocs/memdocs/memdocs/intune/fundamentals/remote-help-macos.md

 - **Conditional access**: Administrators can now utilize conditional access capability when setting up policies and conditions for Remote Help.
 For more information on setting up conditional access, go to [Set up Conditional Access for Remote Help](#set-up-conditional-access-for-remote-help)

-- **Compliance Warnings**: Before connecting to a user's device, the helper sees a non-compliance warning about that device if it's not compliant with its assigned policies.
+- **Compliance Warnings**: Before connecting to a user's device, a helper will see a non-compliance warning about that device if it's not compliant with its assigned policies.
 This warning doesn't block access but provides transparency about the risk of using sensitive data like administrative credentials during the session.

-  - If the user's device that the helper is trying to connect to isn't enrolled, the helper sees a prompt that the user's device is unenrolled.
+- **Enrollment status**: If the user's device that the helper is trying to connect to isn't enrolled, the helper sees a prompt notifying them of the device status.

 - **Chat functionality**: Remote Help includes enhanced chat that maintains a continuous thread of all messages.
 This chat supports special characters and other languages including Chinese and Arabic.
-For more information on languages supported, see [Languages Supported](#languages-supported).
+For more information on languages supported, see [Languages supported](#languages-supported).

 ## Prerequisites for Remote Help on macOS